p65536/p65536/README.md

 # Hi there

 I'm a hobbyist programmer sharing my personal scripts in case they’re useful.
-Most of them are small tools and userscripts I originally wrote for myself,
-but I decided to make them public in case someone else finds them helpful.
+Most of them are small tools I originally built for myself, but I decided to make them public in case others might find them helpful.

 ---